Fatigue After Eating Carbs? Here’s What Causes It (And How To Stop It)

 In response to this sudden increase, the pancreas secretes insulin, a hormone that signals the muscles and liver to take up the circulating glucose.

-Blood sugar levels can then dip to levels below where they were before you ate, leaving you feeling tired and drained of energy.
+Blood sugar levels can then dip to levels below where they were before you ate, leaving you feeling drained of energy.

 Other early signs of diabetes included increased hunger, thirst, and urination.